 There were sets of camera ports on the belly for the reconnaissance gear.
 The bombbay was retained for carriage of photoflash flares, but the cannon was deleted.

 A total of 183 Yak-28Rs was built, including subvariants.
 The type was assigned the NATO codename of "Brewer-D".
 There were a number of modifications and subvariants of the Yak-28R:

-* In the mid-1960s, one Yak-28L was converted to a "defense suppression" or "Wild Weasel" configuration, fitted for carriage of two Kh-28 (NATO AS-9 Kyle) anti-radar missiles in place of the wing tanks, with the bombing system replaced by a radar homing and warning system (RHAWS) to target radars.
+* In the mid-1960s, one Yak-28L was converted to a "defense suppression" -- or, as the Americans would say, "Wild Weasel" -- configuration, fitted for carriage of two Kh-28 (NATO AS-9 Kyle) anti-radar missiles in place of the wing tanks, with the bombing system replaced by a radar homing and warning system (RHAWS) to target radars.
 This machine was designated "Yak-28N", where "N" stood for "Nositel (Carrier)", meaning "missile carrier".
 The conclusion of the exercise was that a more modern machine was needed for the tough defense suppression mission, and the Mikoyan MiG-25BM "Foxbat-F" was obtained for that role instead.